Brian-Pho/Textbook-Notes/content/posts/textbooks/the-quest-for-artificial-intelligence/index.md

 - Semantic networks were another important format for representing declarative knowledge.
 - The belief that people transform natural language sentences into "conceptual structures" that are independent of the particular language in which the sentences were originally expressed.
 - These conceptual structures were how the information in sentences is understood and remembered.
-- E.g. when one translates a sentence from one language into another, one first represents its information content as a conceptual structure and then uses that structure to reason about what was said or to regenerate the information as a sentence in another language.
+- E.g. When one translates a sentence from one language into another, one first represents its information content as a conceptual structure and then uses that structure to reason about what was said or to regenerate the information as a sentence in another language.
 - "Any two utterances that can be said to mean the same thing, whether they are in the same or different languages, should be characterized in only one way by the conceptual structures."
 - Frame systems accommodated a style of reasoning in which details "not specifically warranted" could be assumed, thus "bypassing "logic," as Minsky would have it.
 - The last section of Minsky's paper about frames gives many reasons why one might doubt "the feasibility of representing ordinary knowledge effectively in the form of many small, independently 'true' propositions."

 ### Chapter 12: Mobile Robots

-- A* came out of trying to find the shortest path for mobile robots.
+- The search algorithm "A*" came out of trying to find the shortest path for mobile robots.
 - Skimmed due to it being on hardware/robots.

 ### Chapter 13: Progress in Natural Language Processing